jbouchard13/password-generator/README.md

     * Click the "Generate Password" button
     * When prompted, enter the desired password length
     * Once "OK" is clicked, user will receive their randomly generated password

+### Credits
+   *HTML and CSS was provided for the project.
+I only added the checkboxes and styling to them *JavaScript was written by myself for the project.